‘ACOTAR’ TV Show Alert! New Update About Sarah J. Maas Adaptation Revealed

 A Court of Thorns and Roses cover

-The intense popularity of the book series made the announcement of an A Court of Thorns and Roses TV show huge news.
-Hulu announced in 2021 that it was developing an ACOTAR TV show with Maas and Outlander boss Ronald D. Moore executive producing.
-Maas also announced on Instagram that she was co-writing the pilot with Moore, a personal hero of hers.
+Back in 2021, Hulu announced that it was developing an ACOTAR TV show with Maas and Outlander boss Ronald D. Moore executive producing.
+Maas also announced on Instagram that she was cowriting the pilot with Moore, a personal hero of hers.
+In 2024, Moore revealed that he was no longer involved in the ACOTAR adaptation — he explained why to Swooon — and in February 2025, TVLine reported that Hulu had dropped ACOTAR altogether.

 What is A Court of Thorns and Roses about?